PostGraduate Course

 BSc Hons Science degree, 2:1 classification which contains a substantive component of biochemistry and physiology or equivalent related science subjects that demonstrate an understanding of the fundamentals in biosciences and have studied research skills and methodology within a previous degree.

-500-word supporting statement – to be included within the Personal Statement section of the application form, clearly outlining why you are applying for this programme and any other relevant information to support your application.
+Applicants are required to submit a 500-word supporting statement within the Personal Statement section of the application form.
+This statement should clearly explain your motivation for applying, as well as any other relevant information that supports your application.

 English Language Requirements